Want to know the secrets of how to keep hibiscus blooming? Here are the top tips that will help you to keep it flowering all the time!

 Sudden leaf loss and faster-than-usual drying out of the soil are also signs that indicate the plants need re-potting.

-- Choose a pot that is larger than the current pot, ideally one that is 2 inches in diameter wider than the current pot.
+- Choose a pot that is larger than the current pot, ideally one that is 2 inches wider in diameter than the current pot.

 - Place a layer of gravel or stones at the bottom for drainage, and then fill the pot with a potting mix specifically designed for tropical plants, such as hibiscus.